vmware-tanzu/velero/design/Implemented/plugin-backup-and-restore-progress-design.md

 But, this involves good amount of changes and needs a way for backward compatibility.

-As volume plugins are mostly K8s native, its fine to go ahead with current limiation.
+As volume plugins are mostly K8s native, its fine to go ahead with current limitation.

 ### Update Backup CR
 Instead of creating new CRs, plugins can directly update the status of Backup CR.
 But, this deviates from current approach of having separate CRs like PodVolumeBackup/PodVolumeRestore to know operations progress.